• Life & Culture

 Your opening statement should convey something about yourself that will make the hiring manager want to read more.

-To start, your name is on your resume.
-The reviewer wants to know who you are.
+To start, your name is on your resume, and the recruiter wants to know more about who you are and what makes you unique as an applicant.

 “Though I’ve had a happy and rewarding experience working with GGC, seeing the job description for Collaborate Inc. stopped me in my tracks.
 Ever since I was a child, growing up in Cape Town, South Africa, I was taught to value an egalitarian approach to education and feel strongly that Collaborate Inc.’s philosophy of “complete student education” closely aligns with those values.”